How to Donate More Money to Charity without Spending Much?

 Giving is an unalienable part of our human nature.
 That’s because giving selflessly or without the thought of getting anything in return brings us immense joy, as modern psychology amply proves.

-Most of us would love to donate to causes that serve underprivileged sections of the society or welfare activities that would benefit anything from animals to the environment.
+Most of us would love to donate to causes that serve underprivileged sections of society or welfare activities that would benefit anything from animals to the environment.

-Unfortunately, lower income and shoestring budget can cause us to falter with charity.
+Unfortunately, lower income and a shoestring budget can cause us to falter with charity.
 And even if you’re wealthy enough, it’s not money that you donate that would make a significant difference to any person or further any noble cause.

 Therefore, I’m writing this article specifically to highlight how to donate to charity without spending extra money.
-Regardless whether or not you can afford to donate money, I’m confident you would find this article useful.
+Regardless of whether or not you can afford to donate money, I’m confident you would find this article useful.

-12 Amazing Ways to Donate without Spending
+12 Amazing Ways to Donate Without Spending

 Not all charities in America or elsewhere require money to fund their activities.
 This is the first principle to remember before we donate to charity.
 At the same time, it’s also true that none of the resources we have or wish to offer come at a cost.